Easy Homemade Chicken and Stars Soup tastes like childhood but even better because it's simple, homemade and toddler approved!

 - Bring to a boil.

-- Season with 1 tsp of kosher salt and a pinch of pepper.
+- Season with 1 teaspoon of kosher salt and a pinch of pepper.

 - Add in star pasta and cook according to box instructions about 6 minutes for al dente.